hswolff/votey-uppy/README.md

 ### Milestone 4

+- [ ] Show the username of who created the Item in the item UI
 - [ ] Let use edit their own Item while it's still 'pending'
 - [ ] Make homepage sortable in asc/desc order by:
   - Votes